ladneha/Data-Structures/README.md

 # Data-Structures
-This repository contains dtastructure practice solutions in Java
+This repository contains datastructure practice solutions in Java